Is There a Link Between DMD and Heart Disease?

 DMD and Heart Failure

 Left untreated, DMD can eventually lead to heart failure.
-This complication is diagnosed when the heart can no longer pump blood throughout the body, leading to worsening DCM symptoms.
-Be sure to talk to a health care provider doctor if you notice symptoms are getting worse as time goes on.
+This complication is diagnosed when the heart can no longer pump blood throughout the body, leading to worsening symptoms of dilated cardiomyopathy.
+Be sure to talk with a health care provider or cardiology specialist if you notice DCM symptoms are getting worse as time goes on.

 Heart failure is one of the most common causes of death for people living with DMD.
-By taking early action and getting the right treatment, you can improve your child or loved one’s quality of life and extend their life expectancy.
+By taking early action and getting the right treatment, you can improve the quality of life for your child or loved one and extend their life expectancy.

-Symptoms of dilated cardiomyopathy and heart failure that often lead to a diagnosis are usually noticeable when a person is walking or climbing stairs.
-These symptoms can be difficult to spot in people with DMD, however, because many of them have mobility issues that affect how they walk.
-Sometimes, by the time symptoms are noticeable, the heart disease has typically progressed and caused lasting damage.
+For someone living with Duchenne muscular dystrophy, cardiomyopathy and heart failure symptoms are often most noticeable during activities like walking or climbing stairs.
+However, these symptoms can be overlooked because many people with DMD already have mobility issues that affect how they walk.
+By the time heart-related symptoms are noticed, heart disease may have progressed, causing lasting damage.

-It’s recommended that children with DMD have yearly follow-ups to check their cardiac function and look for abnormalities.
-Doctors use several imaging tests to measure how well their heart beats and pumps blood.
+It’s recommended that children with DMD have yearly follow-ups to check their cardiac function.
+Health care providers use several imaging tests to measure how well their heart beats and pumps blood.

 Electrocardiogram

-An electrocardiogram (ECG or EKG) is a test that measures the electrical signals in the heart along with heart rate.
-It’s used to look for an abnormal heart rhythm caused by heart disease or heart failure.
+An electrocardiogram (ECG) measures the heart’s electrical signals along with heart rate.
+This test looks for an abnormal heart rhythm caused by heart disease or Duchenne muscular dystrophy heart failure.

 Echocardiogram